Strong Connectivity in Directed Graphs under Failures, with Application: Introduction

-Denote by $G\setminus e$ the digraph obtained after deleting edge $e$, and by $G\setminus v$ the digraph obtained after deleting vertex $v$ (together with all its incident edges).
-In this paper, we are interested in computing efficiently some properties of $G\setminus e$ and of $G\setminus v$, for all possible edges $e$ and vertices $v$, such as the number, or the largest or the smallest size of their strongly connected components, or in finding an edge $e$ or a vertex $v$ whose deletion minimizes / maximizes those properties.
+In this paper, we are interested in computing efficiently some properties of $G\setminus e$ and of $G\setminus v$, for all possible edges $e$ and vertices $v$, such as the number, or the largest or the smallest size of their strongly connected components, or in finding an edge $e$ or a vertex $v$ whose deletion minimizes/maximizes those properties.
 Those problems are not only theoretically interesting, but they also arise in a variety of application areas, including network analysis and computational biology.
 For instance, in several critical networked infrastructures, one is interested in identifying vertices and edges, whose removal results in a specific degradation of the network global pairwise connectivity \cite{dinh}.
 In social networks, finding vertices whose deletion optimizes some connectivity properties is related to identifying key players whose removal fragments / disrupts the underlying network \cite{Borgatti,ventresca}.
 Applications in computational biology include the computation of steady states on digraphs governed by Laplacian dynamics, which include the symbolic derivation of kinetic equations and steady state expressions for biochemical systems~\cite{Gunawardena12,MihalakUY15}.
-In particular, Mihal\'ak et al.~\cite{MihalakUY15} presented recently a recursive deletion-contraction algorithm for such applications, whose efficient implementation needs to find repeatedly the edge of a strongly connected digraph whose deletion minimizes quantities such as the number of resulting strongly connected components or their maximum size.
+In particular, Mihal\'ak et al.~\cite{MihalakUY15} presented recently a recursive deletion-contraction algorithm for such applications, whose efficient implementation needs to find repeatedly the edge of a strongly connected digraph whose deletion maximizes quantities such as the number of resulting strongly connected components or minimizes their maximum size.